The Bitcoin Commons

 Recent Technical Implementations

-BIP Implementations: Block filtering (BIP157/158), compact block relay (BIP152), hardware wallet support via PSBT (BIP174), Bech32m address encoding (BIP350/351), hierarchical deterministic wallets (BIP32/39/44), and Bitcoin URI scheme with OS-level registration (BIP21).
+BIP Implementations: Block filtering (BIP157/158), compact block relay (BIP152), hardware wallet support via PSBT (BIP174), Bech32m address encoding (BIP350/351), hierarchical deterministic wallets (BIP32/39/44), Bitcoin URI scheme with OS-level registration (BIP21), duplicate transaction prevention (BIP30), block version enforcement (BIP34), strict DER encoding (BIP66), NULLDUMMY checks (BIP147), and BIP90 validation.

 Consistent Networking: Transport abstraction layer supporting both TCP and Iroh QUIC transports, with unified message routing across transport types.
 This enables nodes to choose transport based on network conditions while maintaining protocol compatibility.